 For a traditional hash join on the non-bucketed tables, when joining the two big tables store_sales (220GB) and catalog_sales (164GB), the smaller one is broadcasted in each worker node in Okera to perform the join between each row of these tables.
 But since the catalog_sales table, while technically the “smaller” one, is still 164GB, it would not fit into the memory of the worker node used in this test which has a memory cap of 64 GB.

 This problem is solved in the case of the bucketed table, where the join between the two tables happens only at the bucket level; for each bucket on the store_sales table, corresponding catalog_sales buckets are loaded for join comparison.
 This way, the memory utilization is kept very low.

-As we just went through, bucketing is very useful for certain big dataset joins which would otherwise not be possible without using up higher-end compute resource capacity.
-In addition, bucketing is more efficient for queries with filters on bucketing columns and aggregates.
+As we just went through, bucketing in hive is very useful for certain big dataset joins which would otherwise not be possible without using up higher-end compute resource capacity.
+In addition, hive bucketing is more efficient for queries with filters on bucketing columns and aggregates.